 Since this is a new place, Great Wolf Lodge Colorado Springs booked up pretty early.
 For the best prices, avoid weekends, holidays, and school breaks.
 From family members who have stayed at the Great Wolf Lodge properties, your first hotel booking is the most expensive.
 Sure enough, we received a rebooking coupon after our stay!
 Then, they are good at sending deals to their email subscribers.
 Check out their Special Offers page.
 Also, Groupon is known to have AWESOME prices on Great Wolf Lodge.
 You just have to watch for them.

 UPDATE: We booked almost 9 months in advance.
 We planned a Thursday night getaway and we enjoyed fewer crowds.
 Hint: Find dates when your school district is out, but others are still in school.

 2. Get a waterproof camera

-My one regret is having very few pictures of my kids at the waterpark.
+I regret having very few pictures of my kids at the waterpark.
 I was in the water with them the entire time.
 Honestly, I wished I had a waterproof disposable camera.
 Many guests were using a waterproof digital camera like this or this.
 Next time, I probably will purchase one of those given much the prices have come down.
 Or just invest in a waterproof phone case.

 Many waterparks are now requiring a full chest harness in order to bring cameras on the ride!